tj-tusharjain/azure-compute-docs/articles/virtual-machines/vm-watch-plugin-collection.md

 # VM watch Collector Suite

-VM watch collectors are designed to measure VM health in specific areas and emit signals through checks, metrics, and logs.
-The collector suite can help identify issues, monitor performance trends, and optimize resources to enhance the overall user experience.
-Below is a summary of all the available collectors in VM watch, along with the corresponding checks, metrics, logs, and their parameter configurations.
-Please refer to the [VM watch Overview](/azure/virtual-machines/azure-vm-watch) page for the description of each check, metric and log.
+VM watch collectors are designed to gather VM health data by running health tests (checks, metrics, and logs) within the VM environment.
+This suite of collectors aids in identifying issues, monitoring performance trends, and optimizing resources to enhance the overall user experience.

+Below is a summary of all available collectors in VM watch, along with the corresponding checks, metrics, logs, and parameter configurations.
+For detailed descriptions of each check, metric, and log, please refer to the [VM watch Overview](/azure/virtual-machines/azure-vm-watch) page

 ### Pre-requisites
 This article assumes that you are familiar with: